 As the economy and real estate market continue to improve, Americans are once again purchasing or building new properties and/or renovating their existing homes.
 This is the ideal time to pay attention to a home’s energy efficiency and make energy saving changes where possible.
-A friend of mine that works for home inspection houston reviews some of the ways you can do this.

 Not only can consumers save electricity and natural gas, they can also realize significant cost savings.
 Energy-optimizing changes may require initial investment costs, but these expenses can be amortized over the lifetime of the home and reduce heating, cooling and water costs for years to come.
 Education is the first step so home owners can navigate the choices that they make when building, buying, or remodeling.

 The following six tips can help you to save energy and money with your new home.

 1. Invest in Efficiency

 Major home appliances such as refrigerators, washing machines, and dishwashers contribute significantly to consumer’s monthly utility bills.
 By purchasing high efficiency kitchen and laundry appliances, consumers can save as much as half the energy of older appliances.
 Consumers should look for the Energy Star certification – a US (EPA) program that helps businesses and individuals save money and protect the climate through superior energy efficiency.
 Durable, energy efficient products also require less maintenance and will increase the resale value of a home.